henriqueantunes/restaurantfinder/README.md

 # Restaurant Finder Kotlin Backend

 This project was created to exemplify a backend application using Kotlin and Spring Boot\
-It uses Graddle for dependency management
+It uses Gradle for dependency management
 It also has a Swagger service to document an Open API\

 The app loads the CSVs in the resources folder into an in memory database at startup.
 And provides two URLs to query the results

 `/findRestaurants`
-For finding the restaurants based on some of the optional parameters in the JSON:
+For finding the restaurants based on some optional parameters in the JSON:
 ```
 {
   "restaurantName": "string",